Computer Science Graduate Programs

 The Master of Science in Computer Science (MSCS) is designed to prepare students for a Ph.D. program or a research/development career in industry in the field of Computer Science.
 Students in the MSCS program can choose to do a Master’s Thesis, Master’s Project, or coursework-only.
 The MSCS degree does not offer specializations, and MSCS students are not allowed to apply CS Professional courses toward graduation.
 There is no master’s comprehensive exam.

 A full-time student whose bachelor degree was in computer science can complete the MSCS program in four semesters or in three semesters plus two summer semesters.
 A student without a bachelor's degree in computer science may require extra time to make up deficiencies in prerequisite undergraduate coursework

 Graduate CS classes are offered during the day and evening, and both day-only and evening-only student schedules can be accommodated.
-Students can complete an MSCS through IIT Online: Classes can be taken entirely through on-demand Internet and live interactive TV, without ever visiting the IIT campus.
+Students can complete an MSCS through IIT Online: Classes can be taken entirely through on-demand Internet, without ever visiting the IIT campus.

 In general, for admission into the MSCS program, prospective students need a bachelor's degree (not necessarily in computer science) and are required to submit a transcript, GRE and possibly TOEFL scores.
 For more information about this program, contact Vida Winans.

 - Transferring to another Department from CS: (Contact the desired department for more information)

 Completing the Master of Science in CS degree program requires:

 - A minimum of 32 credit hours, approved by an advisor.

 - A GPA of at least 3.0/4.0 in the program of study.

 Coursework used to meet degree program requirements must be listed in a student's Program of Study.
 This program of study must be approved before completing 9 credit hours of graduate study and must meet the following restrictions: